Cultural impact of Shakira

-Her legacy and impact has transcended language barriers, popularising Latin music internationally, being credited with catapulting Latin music to the international market.
+Her legacy and impact have transcended language barriers, popularizing Latin music internationally, and being credited with catapulting Latin music to the international market.
 Various media outlets agree with popular opinion by naming Shakira as "The Greatest Female Latin Artist of All Time," highlighting her 30-year career and various achievements.
 She is considered a very influential artist for various artists from various communities.
-Due to her heritage as a Colombian of Lebanese descent she is perceived as particularly influential for Latino and Middle-Eastern musicians.
+Due to her heritage as a Colombian of Lebanese descent, she is perceived as particularly influential for Latino and Middle-Eastern musicians.
 Shakira has also been credited as a very influential visual artist, music videos specifically have been named as a point of inspiration for various artists.

-Forbes magazine have noted that Shakira's influence "knows no boundaries", whether in the fields of music or philanthropy.
+Forbes magazine has noted that Shakira's influence "knows no boundaries", whether in the fields of music or philanthropy.
 This is in reference to her work in early childhood education and advocacy for education as a birthright for all children.
-This is work Shakira began at the age of 18 with the simultaneous release of her album Pies Descalzos and charity of the same name, the Barefoot Foundation in English.
+This work Shakira began at the age of 18 with the simultaneous release of her album Pies Descalzos and charity of the same name, the Barefoot Foundation in English.
 Her philanthropic efforts have projected her out of the realm of celebrity and into the space of a real influencer of change, working with various organisations and contributing to a number of initiatives to enact positive social change.

-Shakira is one of the most influential musicians in the world and a keystone artist of the genres she has helped to popularise.
+Shakira is one of the most influential musicians in the world and a keystone artist of the genres she has helped to popularize.
 The Guardian describes Shakira as "the most successful female Latin artist of all time".
 Shakira has achieved influence that transcends music and has wielded immense social and cultural impact.
 In 2021, Shakira was named by Kiss FM as one of the most influential female artists of the 21st century, highlighting her achievements in the international market without forgetting her Latin roots.
 In 2012, she was the youngest figure featured in literature covering "The 100 Greatest and Most Iconic Hispanic Artists of All Time".